pwujczyk/ProductivityTools.GetDayInGivenWeek/README.md

 # Get day in a given week

-The module calculates the date of the day of the week (Monday, Tuesday,…) for the given week.
+The module calculates date of the day of the week (Monday, Tuesday,…) for the given week.
 <!--more-->
 Let's say that I would like to receive the first Monday after 2018.01.01 I could use the command